Ripple

 Use the igxRipple directive to add a ripple effect to the specified element:

-<button igxButton="raised" igxRipple>Click Me</button>
+<button igxButton="contained" igxRipple>Click Me</button>

 Examples